Last updated: May 18, 2023

 “Order” means (a) an ordering document for a Cloud Service, Support Services, and/or any professional advisory and training services, agreed upon by the Parties, and referencing these Cloud Terms, or (b) the Cloud Service(s) selected and activated by Customer via the Site, including any selected Support Services.

 “Parties” and “Party” means Timescale and the Customer jointly and separately.

 “Site” means the locations designated by Timescale, which may include subdomains or subpages within Timescale’s websites, including timescale.com, or other locations or methods of providing access to, use of, or information about the Cloud Services or Timescale Software.

-“Support Services” means the applicable support and maintenance service that Customer purchases for the Cloud Service, as may be more fully described in the Order and this Agreement.
+“Support Services” means the applicable support and maintenance service that Customer purchases for the Cloud Service, as may be more fully described in the Order and these Cloud Terms.